Is your Hisense TV not connecting to WiFi, or your Hisense Roku TV not connecting to WiFi?

 Hisense TV Not Connecting to WiFi

-To fix a Hisense TV not connecting to WiFi you need to reset your TV by power cycling it.
+If your Hisense TV won’t connect to WiFi you need to reset your TV by power cycling it.
 Unplug it, hold the power button down for 15 seconds, then plug your TV back in after waiting a further 30 minutes.
 You can also try updating your TV’s IP and DNS, and resetting your WiFi network.

-If your Hisense TV won’t connect to WiFi after trying the above, then you should go through every step below in order, and I’m confident we will get it working again for you.
+If your Hisense TV is not connecting to WiFi after trying the above, then you should go through every step below in order, and I’m confident we will get it working again for you.

 1. Reset Hisense TV WiFi